Care of Silver and Semi-precious Stone Jewellery

 4) Leave for a minute or two.
 If items are really heavily tarnished you can reheat the water in the pan on the stove.

-If the object you are polishing has soft stones in it (Pearls, Amber etc) then use a cotton bud very carefully on parts of the item away from the stone, again only use a straight motion and make sure all polish is removed when you have finished.
+For soft stones (Pearls, Amber etc) use a cotton bud very carefully on parts of the item away from the stone, again only use a straight motion and make sure all polish is removed when you have finished.

 if you have silver or jewellery that needs polishing/cleaning and you want some advice or help please mail me.